Is Arizona a No-Fault State?

 - Finally, the plaintiff’s attorney must prove that the claimed damages only occurred due to the defendant’s breach of duty or would not have occurred but for the defendant’s breach of duty.

 Fault plays a crucial role in any car accident claim in Arizona.
 If an injured driver has any issues when it comes to establishing fault for a car accident, contact us.
-An injured driver should contact a personal injury attorney as soon as possible.
+An injured driver should contact an attorney as soon as possible.
 Once an attorney reviews the evidence involved in a claim, he or she can give an accurate interpretation of those facts and help the client understand his or her available legal options.